Hârn (campaign set): Contents

-Hârn is a low-fantasy setting with a minimum of magic, broadly based on Norman England, with some fantasy elements provided by dwarves, elves and orcs.
+Hârn is a low-fantasy setting with a minimum of magic, based largely on Norman England, with the addition of some fantasy elements provided by dwarves, elves and orcs.

-A rules system was not included in this set — gamemasters were expected to adapt the Hârn campaign to an existing rules system of the time such as Advanced Dungeons & Dragons or RuneQuest.
-Later Hârn products would use a rules system called HârnMaster.
+The information in this folio does not include any kind of role-playing game rules system.
+Instead, gamemasters of the time were expected to adapt the Hârn world to an existing rules system such as Advanced Dungeons & Dragons or RuneQuest.
+Columbia Games would later produce HârnMaster, a rules system specifically designed for use with the Hârn setting.